riddhipankhade/Expo24_webpage/README.md

 PROJECT EXPO-24 PCU (Application Based)

-This was a collabrative project which was presented for the university Tech-expo.
+This was a collabrative project which was presented for our universities Tech-expo.
 Overall my colleagues have contributed by providing input on styles, colors, and layouts for the HTML and CSS components, while I've handled the coding aspect of the entire website.